Debating whether to Keep Oracle Forms or to Migrate from it?

 Instead of starting from scratch, start from something that already serves your business processes well.
 Modify only what you need to.
 Forms is still supported by Oracle and it will continue to be supported (and upgraded) into the foreseeable future (read more about that in this article by Simon Greenwood), so, it isn’t frozen in time.

 There’s another thing about ripping out and starting anew.
-Your Forms applications are integrated with your other enterprise technologies.
+Your Forms applications are likely to be already integrated with your other enterprise technologies.
 So, in fact, if you go the route of replacement, you aren’t just replacing Forms, you are looking to reverse engineer those integrations as well.
 That can be a drawn-out and costly process.

 Forms and APEX, the Odd Couple